Richard Henning: Catholic Church

-Hennig in July 2025 stated that he thinks that the Catholic Church must emphasize Christ above all else.
+Henning, in July 2025, stated that he thinks that the Catholic Church must emphasize Christ above all else.
 He has expressed that he feels the Holy Spirit urging that his ministry as a bishop be Christocentric.
-He contrasted this with the emphasis of the Church as "bureaucratic" institution, which he saw as making the Church into "something of a political animal."
+He contrasted this with the emphasis of the Church as a "bureaucratic" institution, which he saw as making the Church into "something of a political animal."
 Henning attended the 2024 Eucharistic Congress, which he lauded for having "the focus of every day [be] on the Lord himself."

 Henning has called himself a "big fan of communion ecclesiology," describing the Catholic Church as a communion, but a communion forged by the Lord, and it all circles around the Son who is Christ.
 When we deepen our relationship with Christ, we are more perfectly bound to one another.

-Gun Violence
+Gun violence

 In August 2025, Henning released a statement on the mass shooting at Annunciation Catholic School in Minneapolis, Minnesota, that killed two children and wound 17 other people.I would like to express prayerful solidarity with the community of Annunciation Parish and school, Archbishop Hebda, and all the clergy, religious and faithful of the Archdiocese of St. Paul & Minneapolis as today they suffer the effects of cruel violence.
 We pray seeking healing for the wounded, strength for the bereaved, and peace for the students who died while gathered with their classmates in prayer.

 Immigration

 Henning expressed his approval of the statement of the US Conference of Catholic Bishops (USCCB) in November 2025 criticizing the policies of the Trump Administration on immigration and on the aggressive tactics being used by its agencies in enforcing these policies.
 Henning stated that Catholic teaching:“...exhorts nations to recognize the fundamental dignity of all persons, including immigrants...We bishops advocate for a meaningful reform of our nation’s immigration laws and procedures.
 Human dignity and national security are not in conflict.

+After the Trump Administration revoked Temporary Protected Status for Haitians and Syrians in the United States, Henning addressed them as "a vital part of our Archdiocese" and called on the U.S. Congress to "act swiftly to protect these families and provide them with a secure and humane path forward."